LSSTDESC/nz_data_challenge/docs/index.rst

      or
    \texttt{nz\_challenge\_taskset\_2\_cardinal\_bhat\_1yr.pkl}.

-The timing information file should simply be called ``timing.yaml``.
 All of these files should then be joined into a compressed ``tar`` file, which should then be placed somewhere it can be downloaded.
 The URL for the ``tar`` file should be specified in ``tests/test_{submission}.py``.
 Please take care to avoid putting extra directory structure in the tar